 Created in 1992, ATB Fine Art Group Inc. is an established art-based consulting firm that creates, sells, promotes and educates art of different disciplines nationally.
-This includes visual, performing and literary arts.
+This includes visual, graphic, publishing, performing and literary arts.
 They have created art events and exhibitions throughout South Florida and NYC since 2004.

 The Cultural Council for Palm Beach County will soon open its latest exhibition, “How Do We Move Forward?” presented and curated by Anthony Burks, Sr. and Trina Slade-Burks of ATB Fine Art Group, Inc. The show will run from Oct.
 16 through Dec.
 12 in a hybrid model of virtual and in-person opportunities.

 In response to the recent series of events that spurred local, national and global response, a group of Palm Beach County artists have stepped up to engage the community through art.
 Serving as both communicators and problem-solvers, 10 visual and spoken word artists will provide content regarding four centuries of turmoil and social and civil injustice.
 Since the revolution has already been televised, these artists will contribute to continuing conversations and help build solutions through art.

 “How Do We Move Forward?” will feature the following artists: